magento/devdocs/guides/v2.2/cloud/live/stage-prod-migrate-prereq.md

 - Starter–Add to Master (Production) and any environments you create by branching from Master
 - Pro–Add to the Master Integration, Staging, and Production environments

-To add an SSH key using the Project Web Interface:
+#### To add an SSH key using the Project Web Interface:

 1. Copy your SSH public key to the clipboard.

-   If you do not already have SSH keys on that machine, see [GitHub documentation](https://help.github.com/articles/generating-an-ssh-key) to create them.
+   If you do not already have SSH keys on that machine, see the [GitHub documentation](https://help.github.com/articles/generating-an-ssh-key) to create them.

 1. Login and access your project through the [Project Web Interface](https://accounts.magento.cloud).